“As I perform Bach’s Chaconne, I feel as though I am given a rare glimpse over the edge.”

 Which musicians have you studied with to learn more about Bach's music?

-certain details through it.
 Bijlsma sometimes goes very far in

 interpreting every just-not-hundred-percent-finished bow in the